mwmckenzie/algorithmidi/README.md

 &nbsp;

 ## The Micro Music Model (MMM)
-The <b>Micro Music Model (MMM)</b> that Algorithmidi uses behind the scenes is a novel algorithm that shares many of the same design elements of modern Large Language Models (LLMs).
+The <b>Micro Music Model (MMM)</b> that Algorithmidi uses behind the scenes is a novel ML algorithm with an approach that is remarkably similar to modern Large Language Models (LLMs).

+The significant difference between the MMM algorithm and current LLLMs is the ability for the MMM to train on a single example song locally and in real-time.
+Hence the 'Micro' in MMM.

+Being dependent on a single training example, the MMM output quality and the level of variation from the original song are proportional to suitability of the input midi file.

+Regardless, in almost all cases the MMM algorithm is able to generate practially infinite coherent and stable procedurally generated song variations.

 &nbsp;